microsoft/ignite25-LAB565-makers-in-action-crafting-microsoft-365-copilot-agents-for-real-world/lab/instructions/lab-mcp.md

 ![The Microsoft 365 Copilot chat interface with the suggested prompts configured for the "HR Candidate Management" and the prompt "Search for candidate Alice" ready to be processed.](https://microsoft.github.io/copilot-camp/assets/images/make/copilot-studio-06/mcp-test-copilot-01.png)

 Now the agent should use the MCP server's **search_candidates** tool and return only one candidate matching the search criteria.

+> [!TIP]
-However, since we are in the Microsoft 365 Copilot context, you will need to connect again to the MCP server, using the Microsoft Copilot Studio connections management interface.
+> If Microsft 365 Copilot Chat asks you to connect first, select the link to **Open connection manager**, connect to the MCP server using the Microsoft Copilot Studio connections management interface, and then go back to the Microsoft 365 Copilot Chat and select **Retry**.

 ![The Microsoft 365 Copilot chat instructing the user to "Open the connection manager" to verify credentials and connect to the MCP server.](https://microsoft.github.io/copilot-camp/assets/images/make/copilot-studio-06/mcp-test-copilot-02.png)